Sriyasnehasis/Python-Projects/README.md

- Analyze air quality data to calculate monthly averages for pollutants To identify the most polluted months
+ Analyze air quality data to calculate monthly averages for pollutants , to identify the most polluted months and to visualize trends.
- To visualize trends.